® vs. 310 Shake †

-In addition, they offer a subscribe and save program where you save 25% if you join and order in regular intervals; and they have a deals page with various bundles so you can try multiple products.
+In addition, we offer a subscribe and save program where you save 25% if you join and order in regular intervals; and we have a deals page with various bundles so you can try multiple products and your favorites.

 Medifast Shakes are $2.79 Per Serving…

 Not far behind the price of 310 Shakes are Medifast Shakes, which come in a box with 7 servings for $19.50.
 For this product, you would probably want to buy a few boxes at once so you have enough to last you for an entire month, if you’ll be using them every day.